jjp400/portfolio-challenge/README.md

 ## (Recently Learned) Skills Used

-* Using CSS layout techniques like grid and flexbox, as well as media queries, to create mobile-responsive layouts
+* Using CSS layout techniques like grid and flexbox, as well as media queries, to create mobile-responsive layouts (still working on making it mobile-responsive)
 * Using advanced CSS selectors and custom properties to create an attractive and intuitive UI
 * Using GitHub pages to publish webpage to the Internet